 Please register through the portal below under “Registration” to receive the Zoom link.
 Limit one participant per registrant.
 Please check your SPAM/Junk folder for the confirmation email.
 We hope you can join us!

-Our speaker is: Rev. Dr. Lauren Lisa Ng, Senior Program Officer for the Arc Initiative at Berkeley School of Theology.
+Our speaker is: Rev. Dr. Lauren Lisa Ng, Senior Program Officer for the Arc Initiative at Berkeley School of Theology and author of Becoming Chinese: Essays on Self-Discovery from Head to Toe.

 This Month’s Friday Lunch & Learn!